1st Time DUI, DUI News

 4. Medical Conditions: Some medical conditions can mimic the symptoms of intoxication, such as diabetes or neurological disorders.
 If you have a medical condition that affected your performance on the field sobriety tests, your charges may be dismissed.

 It’s important to remember that every case is unique, and the best defense strategy will depend on the specific facts and circumstances of your case.
+Even star athletes need a defense.

 The Importance of Hiring a DUI Defense Attorney